Steve Kinney

 Run this manually after any UI change that touches a dialog, form,

 or navigation flow.
-The automated axe scan in
+The automated axe scan in `tests/accessibility.spec.ts`

-prove — this file covers what it cannot.
+covers what a scanner can prove — this file covers what it cannot.

 and `Shift+Tab` in a sensible order?

-- When the **Rate this book** dialog opens, does focus move into it,
+- When a dialog opens, does focus move into it, and does it return to the

-and does it return to the triggering button when the dialog closes?
+triggering control when the dialog closes?

-rating) without ever touching the mouse?
+without touching the mouse?

-they associated with their field via `aria-describedby`?
+with their fields via `aria-describedby`?

-- Do status toasts (`role="status"` / `aria-live="polite"`) actually
+- Do status toasts (`role="status"` / `aria-live="polite"`) actually announce

 The CLAUDE.md tie-in